Southwest Airlines (NYSE:LUV) Price Target Cut to $42.00 by Analysts at Barclays

-Southwest Airlines (NYSE:LUV – Get Rating) had its price target decreased by equities research analysts at Barclays from $48.00 to $42.00 in a research note issued to investors on Wednesday, The Fly reports.
-Barclays‘s target price suggests a potential upside of 15.99% from the stock’s previous close.
+Southwest Airlines (NYSE:LUV – Get Rating) had its target price reduced by Barclays from $48.00 to $42.00 in a report released on Wednesday, The Fly reports.
+Barclays currently has an overweight rating on the airline’s stock.

 Southwest Airlines Stock Performance

-In other Southwest Airlines news, Director John T. Montford sold 2,250 shares of the company’s stock in a transaction dated Thursday, November 10th.
-The stock was sold at an average price of $38.87, for a total value of $87,457.50.
-Following the sale, the director now owns 21,046 shares in the company, valued at approximately $818,058.02.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 0.32% of the company’s stock.
+In other Southwest Airlines news, Director John T. Montford sold 2,250 shares of Southwest Airlines stock in a transaction dated Thursday, November 10th.
+The stock was sold at an average price of $38.87, for a total transaction of $87,457.50.
+Following the completion of the sale, the director now directly owns 21,046 shares of the company’s stock, valued at approximately $818,058.02.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+0.32% of the stock is currently owned by insiders.

 Southwest Airlines Company Profile